Ujjain: Voter awareness campaign organised at GGPGC

-Election officer Prabhash Jain urged to register maximum number of students for online competitions being organised under voter awareness.
+Election officer Prabhash Jain urged the maximum number of students to register for online competitions being organised under voter awareness.
 He explained the entire process of the competition and also gave information about the prize money in different categories.
-Contestants have to register on www.eci.gov.in.
+Contestants have to register on .
 The closing date of the contest is Marc 31.

 Principal Dr Anijwal said that voter awareness is necessary for a strong democracy.
 Voter awareness committee convener Dr Shashiprabha Jain proposed the vote of thanks.